|Iowa Regional Lily Society (IRLS)

 requirements, but most need 4-6 hours of sun per day.
 Plant your bulbs in well-drained soil, but away from trees or

 shrubs.
-Dig a hole 4 inches wide and plant the bulb twice as deep as it is tall.
-Do not feed, but water it in well to remove
+Dig a hole 4 inches wide and plant the bulb three times as deep as it is tall.
+Do not feed, but water it in well to

-air pockets.
+remove air pockets.
 Mulch well.
 Lilies like their heads in the sun and their roots cool.
-Be sure to mark your bulb with a garden
+Be sure to mark your bulb with a

 Caring for your True Lilies

 Fertilize your lilies in the spring before the first lily shoots appear--usually in March.
 Use a formula low in nitrogen such

 as 10-10-10 or 20-20-20.
 Too much nitrogen encourages heavy foliage, less bloom and could rot your bulb.
 Add acid